breze1010/redux-observable/README.md

 ```

 With redux-observable, you can dispatch any function that returns an observable,
-a promise, an observable-like object or an iterable; we call this a "thunkservable".
+a promise, an observable-like object or an iterable.
+We call these functions a "thunkservable".

 Your thunkservable emits a stream of actions.